CalvinKrist/AlloxTesting/estimator/README.md

 The estimator consists of two parts:
 * `estimator.py`, which is the actual linear estimator.
 * `main.py`, which uses the estimator to run experiments.

+### Estimator

+`estimator.py` defines two types of classes: *Jobs* and the *Estimator*.
+There is a job superclass called *Job*, and then specific job types (like GoogleNet) are children of that class.
+The *Job* superclass contains very basic information that is shared across all jobs, and knows how to run itself and how to retrieve the output and error.
+Subclasses define how to copy themselves (needed by the *Estimator*), any additional parameters they need, and the actual arguments needed to run the job.

+The estimator currently runs a specific number of samples of the job at a specific number of epochs.
+It then finds the average time and uses simple fractions to determine how long the job woul take to run given more iterations.

+#### Adding a new Job

+1. Get the model and put it in a new directory.
+2. Create a `run.sh` script that can train the model based on given parameters.
+See `jobs/googleNet/run.sh` for an example.
+3. Create a new subclass of `Job` and implement the `copy` and `get_args` functions.